nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Take the armor you just gave to Junpei and give it to Mitsuru

-Find/fuse a Daisoujou if you haven't already

 Grind in Judecca Section 2 with Yukari, Akihiko, & Mitsuru

-Grind until Aigis is level 59 <= 1562 next exp, Ragnorak on Surt, Null Dark on Daisoujou, Auto-Mataru on Thor, -Dynes on Mitsuru and Yukari, and  Jatayu's Heart Item
+Grind until Aigis is level 59 <= 1562 next exp, Ragnorak on Surt, Auto-Mataru on Thor, -Dynes on Mitsuru and Yukari, and  Jatayu's Heart Item

-From here on you'll need to grab a Lakshmi from shuffle time at some point

 After grinding fuse:

-> Jatayu x Houto Seikun/Atropos = Byakko
+> Jatayu x Kingu/Decarabia/Barong/Loki = Laksmi
 >
-> > (Null Panic)
+> > Growth 3
 >
-> Daisoujou x Byakko = Siegfried
->
-> > Null Dark
-> >
-> > Diarahan
-> >
-> > (Null Panic)

 |                | Slash      | Strike     | Pierce     | Fire       | Ice        | Elec       | Wind       | Light      | Dark       |
 | -------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |